krzyzanowskim/Natalie/README.md

 fi
 ```

-Don't forget to add `Storyboards.swift` to the project.
+- add `Storyboards.swift` to the project.

 ##Usage: